 It almost seems wrong to use the word beautiful when discussing a movie which features the subject of cancer but that is what "To Live For" is.
-It is this beautiful emotional drama focussing on a handful of characters in the very unusual circumstance of dealing with death combined with relationships and a new romantic one.
+It is this beautiful, emotional drama focussing on a handful of characters in the very unusual situation of dealing with death combined with relationships and a new romantic one.
 What is surprising is that considering "To Live For" is a made for TV movie it nicely walks that fine line of being too emotional and saccharine, never over stepping the mark and becoming too much.

 So as mentioned the storyline to "To Live For" is this drama surrounding Susan and the fact she is dying from cancer but the real focus is on the people.
 We get to see various sides starting with Susan who in many ways has the most stereotypical storyline as she has to deal with knowing she wont be around to experience seeing her daughter grow up.
 It is a beautifully portrayed character by Nancy Travis because she never over blows the emotion or makes it too melodramatic, keeping it pleasantly real.
 It is the same with her relationship with Michael as she initially doesn't want any commitment but ends up falling for him.

 That brings me to Michael and, like Travis, Scott Bairstow does a nice job of bringing the younger character to life, making him fun and charming but also sensitive.
-It makes him very appealing but also someone who due to something in his past has his own road blocks to negotiate when it comes to committing to a relationship with someone who is dying.
+It makes him appealing but also someone who due to some thing in his past has his own road blocks to negotiate when it comes to committing to a relationship with someone who is dying.
 In truth it is the occasional directional choice which lessens his character as his boyish, fun loving charms are over played but then these moments, a shirtless beach scene make you smile.